-Changing clocks to Daylight Saving Time causes acute harms; remaining on DST causes chronic harms.
+Changing clocks to Daylight Saving Time (DST) causes acute harms; remaining on DST causes chronic harms.
 Permanent Standard Time provides the most benefit to health, safety, schoolchildren, economy, environment, and liberty.

 - Public Health